CESP-ExpHer/GCPBayes-Pipeline/README.md

 **Running Time:** It took about **3 minutes** to run the *pipeline before GCPBayes* (in a system with Intel Core i7 11th Gen 2.8 GHz with 16 GB RAM).
 For the *GCPBayes*, we just use the first 300 genes from the data and it took **3 minutes** to run.

-**Note:** During running GCPBayes, a user could check these two file to see the results:
+**Note:** While running GCPBayes, a user could check these two files to see the results:
 - *output_output_GCPBayes_wo_clump_less_threshold_700_results.txt*
 - *output_output_GCPBayes_wo_clump_less_threshold_700_pleiotropy.txt*

-**Note:** After a successful running, there would be a gene **"*SETD9*"** in the pleiotropic output file which determines the gene as a candidate with potential pleitropic signal among both breast and ovarian cancers. *SETD9* has a 43 SNPs through our test datasets and one of its biological function is [Regulation of TP53 Activity through Methylation](https://www.ncbi.nlm.nih.gov/gene/133383).
+**Note:** After a successful running, there would be a gene **"*SETD9*"** in the pleiotropic output file which determines the gene as a candidate with potential pleitropic signal among both breast and ovarian cancers. *SETD9* has 43 SNPs through our test datasets and one of its biological functions is [Regulation of TP53 Activity through Methylation](https://www.ncbi.nlm.nih.gov/gene/133383).

 ## Visualization
 - There are different visualizations for outputs from various steps.
-You could find more details through the visualizations scripts in the [**Tutorial - Wiki**](2).
+You can find more details through the visualization scripts in the [**Tutorial - Wiki**](2).
 <br>

-- **Shiny App - Online:** For a GCPBayes pleiotropic candidates genes output, we developed a shiny App which you could find through the following link:
+- **Shiny App - Online:** For a GCPBayes pleiotropic candidate genes output, we developed a shiny App which you can find through the following link:
 <br><br>
 [**GCPBayes_Output_Shiny_App**](https://cespexpher.shinyapps.io/gcpbayesoutput/)
 <br><br>
 For example, you could use this file as an example [(Download)](0_Files) (filename: *output_GCPBayes_pleiotropy_example.txt*) (it has the same format as an output of GCPBayes pipeline for pleiotropic genes) and see different visualization tools via the online shiny App. **NOTE**: You need to select **Space** as **separator** after uploading the data.
 <br>

-- **Shiny App - Local:** It is also possible to use the script for the shiny App and run it in your computer.
+- **Shiny App - Local:** It is also possible to use the script for the shiny App and run it on your computer.
 You could download the script from [**here**](0_Codes/Source_Codes) (filename: *shiny_gcpbayes_output.R*).
 **NOTE:** You need to install the following packages before running the shiny App: *shiny, datasets, ggplot2, gridExtra, tidyverse, BioCircos, plotly,* and *ggpubr*.
 <br>

-- **Shiny App with Karyotype - Local:** For a newer version of the shiny App, we added a new graph (Karyotype) which demonstrate the position of candidate pleiotropic genes in the chromosomes.
-This type of graph is not available in the online version, but you could use it by running the shiny script in your computer.
+- **Shiny App with Karyotype - Local:** For a newer version of the shiny App, we added a new graph (Karyotype) which demonstrates the position of candidate pleiotropic genes in the chromosomes.
+This type of graph is not available in the online version, but you could use it by running the shiny script on your computer.
 You could download the script from [**here**](0_Codes/Source_Codes) (filename: *shiny_gcpbayes_output_with_karyotype.R*).
 **NOTE:** You need to install the following packages before running the shiny App: *shiny, datasets, ggplot2, gridExtra, tidyverse, BioCircos, plotly, ggpubr, biomaRt, regioneR,* and *karyoploteR*.

 ## How to Cite